TonyBogdanov/magic-services-bundle/README.md

 Use `--parameters` or `-p` to generate parameters.\
 Use `--services` or `-s` to generate services.\
 Use `-ps` to dump both.

+---

+`services:definitions:dump`

+Dumps a table of detected magic services depending on the configured paths in `magic_services.definitions.services`.

+Use `--previews` or `-p` to preview the to be generated definitions.

+---

+`services:definitions:generate`

+Generates service definitions for services as discovered & described in `services:definitions:dump`.

+Dumps the definitions in the path specified by `magic_services.definitions.path`.

 ## Annotations